 This paper shows clearly that in this sector the regulatory and tax regime are very important instruments for extracting economic benefits from casino turnover.
 However, it is also very important to get the right combination of regulatory and tax systems to avoid both economic welfare losses as well as the loss in tax revenues.

 Acknowledgements

 The comments and suggestions of Eric Li greatly improved the analysis.
-In addition Hasan Ulas Altiok provided very helpful assistance in securing the some of the data used in this paper.
+In addition Hasan Ulas Altiok assisted us in securing data used in this paper.